alexfernandez/prototypes/README.md

 ### string.escapeForWeb()

 Web safe escape.
-Escapes everything that escape does and the plus sign.
+Escapes everything that escape does, and also the plus sign and slash.
 Example:

 ```